 Women in Science

 Beginning in 2006, the Women in Science and Technology Program (WST) has brought together hundreds of female students from Boston-area high schools for a month-long weekend program of research, lectures, field trips, and the opportunity to meet mentors and role models from scientific disciplines.
-Participants spend morning sessions engaged in laboratory experiments led by women undergraduate science majors from Boston College, who volunteer their time and serve in leadership roles.
-In the afternoon sessions, participants enjoy field trips and special lectures designed to demystify science with real-life applications.
-Activities have included a tour of a research lab at the Dana-Farber Cancer Institute where they saw brain surgery performed on a mouse.
-They have visited the New England Wildlife Center for a hands-on tour of their treatment care facilities and educational center and the Weston Observatory.
-A detective from the Sexual Assault Unit of the Boston Police Department discussed the use of science-based techniques on crime scene investigations.
+Participants spend time engaged in laboratory experiments led by women undergraduate science majors from Boston College, who volunteer their time and serve in leadership roles.
+The high school students also enjoy field trips and special lectures designed to demystify science with real-life applications.
+Activities have included panel presentations by female undergraduate researchers, lectures by women who work in the scientific industry as well as faculty members from Boston College science departments, and a tour of the research laboratories at Olaris Therapeutics.

 For more information, contact email@example.com.

 “To me, this program is about giving women more opportunities and showing that women can succeed in these fields even though in the past they have been male-dominated.”